 Global Ethanol Production by Country or Region

-This chart shows global ethanol production by country or region, from 2007 to 2022.
-Overall, global production increased over time, but production fell worldwide in 2020 because of the COVID-19 pandemic.
-While subsequently increasing, production has not reached pre-pandemic levels.
-The United States is the world's largest producer of ethanol, having produced over 15 billion gallons in 2021 and 2022.
+This chart shows global ethanol production by country or region, from 2007 to 2024.
+The United States is the world's largest producer of ethanol, having produced over 16 billion gallons in 2024.
 Together, the United States and Brazil produce 80% of the world's ethanol.
 The vast majority of U.S. ethanol is produced from corn, while Brazil primarily uses sugarcane.

 To view more details, notes, and acronyms, please download the Excel spreadsheet.